apapad02/DSC511-Project/README.md

 From the Exploratory Data Analysis (EDA) we observe that our target variable is really imbalanced because the majority of the ‘recommended’ points is ‘TRUE’.
 The most reviews have zero votes helpful, zero votes funny and zero comments count.
 Also, the feature votes helpful and the comment count are highly correlated and the features author playtime at review and the author playtime forever are also highly correlated.

 The feature selection showed the 3 most important variables are  'weighted_vote_score', 'votes_helpful' and 'author_playtime_forever'.
-With the class weight our F1 score improved a lot.
+With class weights our F1 score improved a lot.
 The best model of the binary classification is the Random Forest Classifier with these hyperparameters: Number of trees to train: 20 and Maximum depth of the decision trees: 5

 The majority reviews have positive sentiment score which is consistent with our previous findings that most reviews recommend the apps.